mozilla/addons-frontend/README.md

 ### Release process

 In order to publish a new version of `addons-frontend-blog-utils`, a special tag has to be pushed to the main repository.
-The tag name must starts with `blog-utils-` and usually contains the version number.
+The tag name must start with `blog-utils-` and usually contains the version number.
 This can be automated using the following command:

 ```
 npm version [major|minor|patch]
 ```

-Once the commit and the tag have been created, push them to the main repository.
+Issuing this command from the `master` branch will update the `package.json` and create a commit.
+Push both this commit and the tag to the main repository.

 ## Core technologies